yesean/resume/README.md

 This is my
 [up to date resume](https://github.com/yesean/resume/blob/main/resume.pdf) written with a web stack.
-I've used Latex in the past, but I always forget the syntax and it's annoying to style, so I've decided to use more familiar tools instead.
+I've used Latex in the past, but I always forget the syntax and it's annoying to style, so I prefer using more familiar tools instead.

 ## Overview